-1. These resolutions will be handled as follows:

-- delegates will vote on the resolution. - 2.
+- 1. These resolutions will be handled as follows: - the chair will call for the sponsoring board to move their original resolution; - □ delegates will speak to the resolution; - delegates will vote on the resolution. - 2.
 If the original resolution is not moved by the sponsoring board, the resolution will be withdrawn.